riqto9607/School-Projects/Web Development/readme.md

 **Wong Pei Kei**
 Contributor to **About Us** & **Giving Back** Sections
-Thank you for viewing this project — I’m excited to apply these skills in real-world web development roles!
+Thank you for viewing this project!